 Balthasar begins the Chapter on the New Testament: "It is generally known that, in the New Testament, two series of statements run along side by side in such a way that a synthesis of both is neither permissible or achievable: the first series speaks of being lost for all eternity; the second of God's will, and ability, to save all men" (page 29, 1988 Edition; 18, 2014 Edition).
-For example, he contrasts the two ways - heaven or hell - found in Matthew 25:31-46, with references for universal salvation in John 12:32, Acts 3:21 apokatastasis panton - universal restoration, Romans 5:17-21, the Resurrection of Christ in First Corinthians 15; Ephesians 1:9-10, Colossians 1:19-20, and First Timothy 2:3-6.
+After reflecting on the life of Jesus, his Cross and Resurrection, he contrasts the two ways - heaven or hell - found in Matthew 25:31-46; and then follows with references for universal salvation in John 12:32, Acts 3:21 apokatastasis panton - universal restoration, Romans 5:17-21, the Resurrection of Christ in First Corinthians 15; Ephesians 1:9-10, Colossians 1:19-20, and First Timothy 2:3-6.

 In Chapter 3 on Origen and Augustine, he begins "in the early centuries, Church documents "are nothing but the abbreviated formulations of the Parable of Judgement in Matthew 25, with its separation of the sheep from the goats, after which the former are admitted to the Kingdom of Heaven while the latter are dispatched to the eternal fire.
 Every Christian creed can take no other position than that under the judgement of Christ, and therefore must confront the believer with "both ways," the two possible outcomes of his destiny" (page 48, 1988; 33, 2014).